 Have the Dishwasher Loaded and Going

 As mentioned above about the dishes, do the same for laundry.
-Dirty clothes into the wash, the clean wash into the dryer, and the finished load into the basket.
-By then, all the laundry will all be ready for ironing later in the day (or week).
+Dirty clothes into the wash, the clean items into the dryer, and the finished load into the basket.
+By then, all the laundry will be ready for ironing later in the day (or week).

-Now, whether you are working and packing a lunch for yourself (or for your wife, husband, boyfriend, girlfriend, or kids), I recommend doing so the night before.
+Whether you are working and packing lunch for yourself (or for your wife, husband, boyfriend, girlfriend, or children), I recommend doing so the night before.
 It will save you quite a bit of time in the morning.
-You are also not waking up knowing you still have to pack a lunch, not something everyone wants to do first thing in the morning.
+You are also not waking up knowing you have to make food and get yourself organized, not something everyone wants to do first thing in the morning.

 Tidy Up Around the House

 By tidy up, I mean take an extra 5-10 minutes before bed to do a few extra little tasks.
-Wipe down the kitchen counters, hand wash any pots and pans used to make dinner, fold up the throw blankets on the couch, clear the bathroom counter, etc.
+Wipe down the kitchen counters; hand wash any pots and pans used to make dinner; fold up the throw blankets on the couch; clear the bathroom counter, etc.

 I love waking up in the morning to a clean home.
 And this also gives me more time to run errands, work on my blog, or even visit some friends or family.
-I hope this post gave you some inspiration on creating your own evening routine, and making your morning routine a little easier.
+I hope this post gave you some inspiration on creating your own evening routine and making your morning routine a little easier.